-To read more about heart disease and cholesterol, check out the special report page.
+To read more about heart disease and cholesterol, check out this eBook on the Diet–Heart Myth.

 In this article, I will debunk the myth that statin drugs save lives in healthy people without heart disease, and discuss some of the little known side effects and risks associated with these drugs.

 Statins have been hailed by many in the conventional medical establishment as wonder drugs, with some physicians going as far as suggesting they should be added to the water supply.
 (The doctor that made that particular suggestion is named John Reckless—I kid you not.)
 But are statins really the wonder drugs they’ve been made out to be?

 Before we dive into the statistics on statins, I need to briefly explain the difference between relative and absolute risk reduction.
 Researchers and pharmaceutical companies often use relative risk statistics to report the results of drug studies.
-For example, they might say “in this trial, statins reduced the risk of a heart attack by 30%”.
-But what they may not tell you is that the actual risk of having a heart attack went from 0.5% to 0.35%.
+For example, they might say, “In this trial, statins reduced the risk of a heart attack by 30 percent.”
+But what they may not tell you is that the actual risk of having a heart attack went from 0.5 percent to 0.35 percent.
 In other words, before you took the drug you had a 1 in 200 chance of having a heart attack; after taking the drug you have a 1 in 285 chance of having a heart attack.
-That’s not nearly as impressive as using the 30% relative risk number, but it provides a more accurate picture of what the actual, or “absolute” risk reduction is.
+That’s not nearly as impressive as using the 30 percent relative risk number, but it provides a more accurate picture of what the actual, or “absolute” risk reduction is.

 With that in mind, let’s take a closer look at the efficacy of statins in two broad groups of people:

-An analysis by Dr. David Newman in 2010 which drew on large meta-analyses of statins found that among those with pre-existing heart disease that took statins for 5 years (1):
+An analysis by Dr. David Newman in 2010 which drew on large meta-analyses of statins found that among those with pre-existing heart disease that took statins for 5 years: (1)

-- 96% saw no benefit at all
+- 96 percent saw no benefit at all

-- 2.6% (1 in 39) were helped by preventing a repeat heart attack
+- 2.6 percent (1 in 39) were helped by preventing a repeat heart attack

-- 0.8% (1 in 125) were helped by preventing a stroke
+- 0.8 percent (1 in 125) were helped by preventing a stroke

-- 0.6% (1 in 167) were harmed by developing diabetes
+- 0.6 percent (1 in 167) were harmed by developing diabetes

-- 10% (1 in 10) were harmed by muscle damage
+- 10 percent (1 in 10) were harmed by muscle damage

 Moreover, these results do not apply to all populations across the board.
 Most studies have shown that while statins do reduce cardiovascular disease (CVD) events and deaths from CVD in women, they do not reduce the risk of death from all causes (“total mortality”).
 (2)

 Nor do these results apply to men or women over the age of 80.
 Statins do reduce the risk of heart attack and other CVD events in men over the age of 80, and especially at this age, these events can have a significant negative impact on quality of life.
 However, the bulk of the evidence suggests that statins don’t extend life in people over 80 years of age, regardless of whether they have heart disease, and the highest death rates in people over 80 are associated with the lowest cholesterol levels.
-(3), (4)
+(3, 4)

 Statins do reduce the risk of cardiovascular events in people without pre-existing heart disease.
 However, this effect is more modest than most people assume.
-Dr. Newman also analyzed the effect of statins given to people with no known heart disease for 5 years (5):
+Dr. Newman also analyzed the effect of statins given to people with no known heart disease for 5 years: (5)

-- 98% saw no benefit at all
+- 98 percent saw no benefit at all

-- 1.6% (1 in 60) were helped by preventing a heart attack
+- 1.6 percent (1 in 60) were helped by preventing a heart attack

-- 0.4% (1 in 268) were helped by preventing a stroke
+- 0.4 percent (1 in 268) were helped by preventing a stroke

-- 1.5% (1 in 67) were harmed by developing diabetes
+- 1.5 percent (1 in 67) were harmed by developing diabetes

-- 10% (1 in 10) were harmed by muscle damage
+- 10 percent (1 in 10) were harmed by muscle damage

 These statistics present a more sobering view on the efficacy of statins in people without pre-existing heart disease.
 They suggest that you’d need to treat 60 people for 5 years to prevent a single heart attack, or 268 people for 5 years to prevent a single stroke.
 These somewhat unimpressive benefits must also be weighed against the downsides of therapy, such as side effects and cost.

 In addition, while statins do moderately reduce cardiovascular events such as heart attack in people without heart disease, they’ve never been shown to extend lifespan in this population.
 This is true even when the risk of heart disease is high.
-In a large meta-analysis of 11 randomized controlled trials by Kausik Ray, MD and colleagues published in the Archives of Internal Medicine, statins were not associated with a significant reduction in the risk of death from all causes.
+In a large meta-analysis of 11 randomized controlled trials by Kausik Ray, MD, and colleagues published in the Archives of Internal Medicine, statins were not associated with a significant reduction in the risk of death from all causes.
 (6)

 This trial included 65,000 people without pre-existing heart disease but with intermediate to high risk of heart disease.
 It was important because it was the first review that only included participants without known heart disease.
 Previous studies suggesting that statins are effective in reducing death in people without pre-existing heart disease included some people that did have heart disease, which would have skewed the results.

-The lack of significant effect on mortality is even more interesting in light of the fact that LDL cholesterol levels did decrease significantly in the statin group; the average LDL level in those taking placebo was 134 mg/dL and the average in the statin-treated patients was 94 mg/dL—roughly 30% lower.
+The lack of significant effect on mortality is even more interesting in light of the fact that LDL cholesterol levels did decrease significantly in the statin group; the average LDL level in those taking placebo was 134 mg/dL and the average in the statin-treated patients was 94 mg/dL—roughly 30 percent lower.
 Yet in spite of this marked reduction in LDL cholesterol in the statin group, there was no difference in lifespan between the two groups.
 This is yet another line of evidence suggesting that the amount of cholesterol in LDL particles is not the driving factor in heart disease.

-Adverse effects of statins
+Adverse Effects of Statins

 Unfortunately, studies show that physicians are more likely to deny than affirm the possibility of statin side effects, even for symptoms with strong evidence in the scientific literature.
 (9) Assuming that physicians would likely not report the adverse reaction in these circumstances, it’s probable that the incidence of statin side effects is much higher than the reported rates.